Birth Quota of Non-Generic Degeneracy Points: Applications

-\emph{Applications.} In what follows, we derive the local multiplicity for two different families of isolated twofold degeneracy points: for chiral symmetric band-structure models of few-layer graphene, and for all stable isolated twofold degeneracy points that arise in time-reversal-symmetric crystals.
+In what follows, we derive the local multiplicity for two different families of isolated twofold degeneracy points: for chiral symmetric band-structure models of few-layer graphene, and for all stable isolated twofold degeneracy points that arise in time-reversal-symmetric crystals.
 The results are summarised in Table \ref{tab:multiplicities}.

 For bilayer graphene, discussed above, we find that the local multiplicity of the unperturbed effective Hamiltonian map $h$ is 4, confirming that the number of newborn 2D Weyl points upon a generic deformation is either 2 or 4.
 For chiral-symmetric models of trilayer graphene with ABC stacking, or multi-layer ($n$-layer) graphene with ABCA... stacking, the local degree of the degeneracy point at the $K$ point is $n$, whereas the local multiplicity is $n^2$, as shown in the top panel of Table \ref{tab:multiplicities}.
-(For derivation, see Example 2 in Sec.~IV. of SI.)
+(For derivation, see Example 2 in Appendix~\ref{app:examples}.)

 Our methods provide the birth quota for non-generic degeneracy points appearing in 3D crystals as well.
 We focus on time-reversal symmetric crystals, which are classified in 230 space groups.
 It is known \cite{ZhiMingYu} that there are four types of isolated twofold degeneracy points in the quasiparticle band structures of such crystals, listed in the bottom panel of Table \ref{tab:multiplicities}.